8 min read

 Yes it worked!

-The result: a ~50KB standalone executable.
-No DLL dependencies.
-No Neewer app needed.
-Just a tray icon that toggles my lights.
+~50KB.
+No DLL.
+No Neewer app.
+A tray icon that toggles my lights.

 | Time | What happened |